-To: Address:
+То: Address:

-Board Secretary (Custodian)
+To: Board Secretary (Custodian)

-The undersigned desires to examine the following of official education records.
+The undersigned desires to examine the following official education records.

-of ,
+of

-(Full Legal Name of Student) (Date of Birth) (Grade)
+(Full Legal Name of Student) , (Date of Birth) (Grade)

 (Name of School)

 My relationship to the student is:

 (check one) I do I do not

 desire a copy of such records.
-I understand that a re easonable charge may be made for the copies.
+I understand that a reasonable charge may be made for the copies.

 (Parent's Signature)

-APPROVED: Date: Address:
+APPROVED: Date:

-Signature: City:
+Signature: Address: City:

-Title: State: ZIP
+Signature: State: ZID

 Dated: Phone Number: